ashyam-saras/data-latency-alerts/README.md

 ## How it works

 1. Configuration:
-   - The system uses a configuration table in BigQuery (`LATENCY_PARAMS_TABLE`) to get monitoring parameters for each dataset.
+   - The system uses a configuration table in BigQuery (`LATENCY_PARAMS_TABLE`) to get monitoring parameters.
-   - This table specifies which datasets to monitor, their update thresholds, and any tables to exclude.
+   - This table specifies which datasets and tables to monitor, their update thresholds, and any specific data segments to track.

 2. Data Retrieval:
-   - The Cloud Function queries BigQuery to get a list of tables from the specified datasets.
+   - The Cloud Function queries BigQuery to get a list of tables based on the configuration.
    - It then checks the last update time of each table using the `__TABLES__` metadata.

 3. Latency Check:
-   - For each table, the system calculates the time since the last update.
+   - For each table or data segment, the system calculates the time since the last update.
-   - If this time exceeds the specified threshold for the dataset, the table is flagged as outdated.
+   - If this time exceeds the specified threshold (which can be dataset-specific, table-specific, or segment-specific), the table or segment is flagged as outdated.

 4. Parallel Processing:
    - To handle large numbers of datasets efficiently, the system processes multiple datasets in parallel.